Glossary Unit Economics

 An optimal LTV:CAC ratio is 3:1, meaning that for every customer acquisition cost, you should gain three times the value in return.

-If the ratio is lower than 1:1, each new customer costs as much as or more than they will spend on your product.
+If the ratio is lower than 1:1, each new customer costs as much as, or more than, they spend on your product.
 If this is the case, the next steps are refining sales methodologies and refining your pricing models.

 A higher ratio—such as 6:1—indicates potential missed opportunities.
 As one customer can give a return higher than their acquisition cost, there is more room to increase spending on sales and marketing to bring onboard more customers without incurring extra costs.